 Pull up your socks and start prepping skills which might be useful during your summer internship.
 Microsoft Excel, for example, is something all sales and marketing interns need to be able to use comfortably.
 Before the start of your internship learn how to use tools like ‘What-if’ analysis, solver, pivot tables and conditional formatting.
 YouTube videos can be a good resource that you can use.

 To get into the groove, read up on popular success stories of brands and campaigns that were successfully executed.
 Online newsletters and websites like Afaqs, AdAge etc. are good sources to keep up with the marketing current affairs, but remember to try to create your own perspective on the marketing news you read.
 It is also important to learn about sales and distribution networks, since a majority of sales and marketing interns are given sales projects.
 Revise statistics and learn how to conduct research.
 A lot of marketing interns are required to conduct consumer research and administer surveys.
-Pre-reading on the topic will help you avoid common mistakes that interns often make while creating surveys, for example choosing a biased sample, asking leading questions that lead to inaccurate results etc.
+Pre-reading on the topic will help you avoid common mistakes that interns often make while creating surveys, for example choosing a biased sample, asking leading questions that lead to inaccurate results etc. Ofcourse, to make sure you don’t fumble around at all and are prepared with comprehensive industry knowledge and experience in solving actual business challenges, programs like IndustryCreds in Brand Building & Sales Leadership serve to bridge the gap in addition to providing additional PPI opportunities.

 Last but not the least, read up about the company.
 It is important to know the values the company stands for and the traits they value.
 Read up on their product portfolio and different CSR activities.
 This knowledge will help you make conversation, if needed, with the HR, and also portray you as someone eager to join the company.